arashsm79/Horse-10-benchmark/README.md

 The data is available on [HuggingFace](https://huggingface.co/datasets/mwmathis/Horse-30) (this code downloads it automatically).

-The `assets` folder contains crucial files for the benchmark:
+The `assets` folder contains the files for the benchmark:
 - **assets/config.yaml**: Base configuration for the DLC project
 - **assets/TrainTestInfo_shuffle\*.csv**: Files defining the train/test/out-of-domain splits
 - **assets/Horsescale.h5**: Contains normalization factors for different horse sizes.
 We normalize to the nose-eye distance for each horse.